 In one of the sessions, it was noted that information and communication technologies (ICTs) such as radio, mobile phones and the internet are helping smallholder farmers in Cameroun, Central African Republic, Chad and Democratic Republic of Congo.

 In Congo and Gabon, experts say that these technologies are helping smallholders access and share agricultural information from experts and find solutions to challenges on their farms.
 For instance, smallholder farmers in Congo use mobile phones to get information on the appropriate crop varieties for the soils and climatic conditions.
-Additionally, ICTs such as the internet help Cameroonian smallholder farmers access micro-lending platforms.
-Such platforms connect them to lenders and they are able to get finance to purchase farm inputs such as fertiliser and improved seed varieties.

 However, these farmers, as I learnt, cannot get the maximum benefits as quite a number cannot access and use ICTs such as the internet.
 In some cases, poor or lack of access to electricity and poor connectivity is a major hindrance.

 For Central Africa to realise sustainable development, a lot of investments in agriculture — especially for the rural poor — is necessary.
 It is critical that all development actors invest more in ICTs to help smallholders access transform the agricultural sector.